Melvin-Viana/FEWD-Portfolio-List/README.md

 # FEWD-Portfolio-List
 - Team Treehouse's Front End Web Development Techdegree teaches how to use HTML, CSS and JavaScript to build websites.
-Utilizing industry standard techniques to build engaging user experiences.
+Utilizing industry-standard tools and techniques to build engaging user experiences.

 ## Project List
 ### 1. Personal Profile